“There are too many projects happening at the same time and none of them are managed in any sensible way. It’s pure greed–everyone

-Congratulations to University of New Mexico MFA Candidate’s Kaitlin Bryson and Nick Simko on receiving Sanitary Tortilla Factory’s Exceptional Visual Artist Scholar Award!
-The Exceptional Visual Artist Scholar Series (E.V.A.S.S.) offers professional space for two Master of Fine Art graduate students per year as their final thesis show.
-The culminating exhibition launches them into their profession as an artist.
-With the series, we underscore exceptional artists attending regional institutions while highlighting Albuquerque’s innovative contemporary art scene.
+Gently Radical Changing, new works by Kaitlin Bryson is one of two exhibitions in 2018 that is part of Sanitary Tortilla Factory’s Exceptional Visual Artist Scholar Series.
+The Exceptional Visual Artist Scholar Series offers professional space for the culminating exhibition that defines the student’s launch into their profession as an artist.
+The series hopes to underscore exceptional artists attending regional institutions while highlighting Albuquerque’s historic connection to contemporary art practice.

 Kaitlin Bryson lives and works in the high deserts of New Mexico, and has spent her life working as an artist and organic farmer.
 Drawing from her experience as a cultivator, her artwork illuminates the processual nature of life through the lens of transformation.
 Biological materials are embedded into her work so that the “finished” pieces have the potential to play, transform, and live out their own dynamic processes.
 Her work unfolds as restorative gestures for human and nonhuman audiences, serving as a reminder that mutability and adaptability are the common grounds we all inhabit.